minprog/uva-prog-ai/20 Problem sets/50 Yahtzee/10 Yathzee.md

 ### What is provided in the starter project

-The starter project provides the following:
+[Download it now.](cdn://pset4.zip) The starter project provides the following:

 * A `Yahtzee.java` file that you need to expand to play the game.
 The initialization code, however, is already provided.